PML Pan for Dodge RFE Transmissions

 This PML transmission pan increases the amount of fluid by 2 1/2 to 3 quarts over stock.
 It is about 1 inch taller than the stock pan.

 Once installed, this pan will not be parallel to the ground.
 The transmission case gasket surface is also slanted.
+The drain plug is on the slant closest to the ground so the pan will drain completely.
 Other PML pans for the Dodge RFE transmission are parallel to the ground once installed.

 PML makes four different pans for the Dodge RFE transmission series (45RFE, 5-45RFE, 65RFE, 66RFE, 68RFE).
 The stock pans and filters are also shown in the image below for reference.